HomeArticlesHow ToValidate Email Addresses

 Email Validator

-Sending email to an invalid or undeliverable address is one of the most avoidable causes of poor email deliverability, high bounce rates, and eventual blacklisting.
-Validation is not a single check — it is a layered process covering format, domain infrastructure, and address hygiene.
-This guide walks through each layer in order, explains the methodology behind it, and shows you what to do (and what not to do) at each step.
+Sending email to an invalid or undeliverable address is one of the most avoidable causes of poor deliverability, high bounce rates, and eventual blacklisting.
+Validation isn't one check.
+It's a layered process covering format, domain infrastructure, and address hygiene.
+This guide walks through each layer in order, explains the reasoning behind it, and shows what to do (and what to skip) at each step.

 Overview

-Email validation is the process of verifying that an email address is correctly formatted, points to an active domain with mail infrastructure, and is not a known throwaway or role-based address.
-Proper validation before adding an address to any system — registration forms, contact capture, checkout flows — protects your sender reputation and ensures your messages actually reach real people.
+Email validation verifies that an address is correctly formatted, points to a domain with working mail infrastructure, and isn't a known throwaway or role-based address.
+Doing this before an address lands in any system, registration forms, contact capture, checkout flows, protects your sender reputation and makes sure your messages actually reach people.

 What You Need